CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 * Directory: another word for "folder" on your computer
 * Parameter: a placeholder for values you can pass into functions
 * Primitive type: a built-in type in JavaScript (e.g. strings and numbers are primitive types in JavaScript)
-* Script: a file that contains a programme
+* Script: a file that contains a program
 * Terminal: another word for "console"

 {% include "./homework.md" %}